sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

 S3QL has features like compression, encryption, data de-duplication, immutable trees and snapshotting which make it especially suitable for online backup and archival.

-Using s3ql can be mounted as a filesystem using swift's own native protocol and S3 on linux systems.
+Using s3ql a container/bucket can be mounted as a filesystem using swift's own native protocol and S3 on linux systems.

 .. contents::
     :depth: 4